neomaxzero/blog/src/posts/2020/dev-performance-culture-seed-stage.md

 Metrics are an important part of building a performance culture because when we all talk in relative terms: Slow / Fast / Ok.
 It's pretty hard to say if we are all on the same page.

 What do we measure?
 How?
-This are questions that require its own article.
+These are questions that require its own article.

 ## A web performance culture  starts with measuring